 Melatonin

 This supplement is synthesized to match a hormone produced within the pineal gland, a pea-sized organ in our brain that regulates the body’s internal clock.
-Melatonin supplements “can be helpful for shifting bodies back into a rhythm,” says Donald Yance, an Oregon-based clinical herbalist and certified nutritionist.
+Melatonin supplements “can help shift bodies back into a rhythm,” says Donald Yance, an Oregon-based clinical herbalist and certified nutritionist.
 Though 3 mg supplements are commonly sold in stores, he advises patients to start with 1 mg.
-Yance cautions against using too much, saying “it’s not wise to use a hormone as a drug.”
+Yance cautions against using too much, saying “It’s not wise to use a hormone as a drug.”
 As with valerian, you should notice the effects of melatonin quickly.

 L-theanine